This article shows you the back tests results of an EBIT to enterprise value (also called Earnings Yield) investment strategy.

 Each year all the portfolios we tested were formed on 16 June.
 We chose 16 June as most European companies have a December year-end and by this date all their previous year-end results would be available in the database.

-The annual returns for our back test portfolios were calculated as the 12-month price change plus dividends received over the period.
+The annual returns were calculated as the 12-month price change plus dividends received over the period.
 Returns were compounded on an annual basis.

 This means each year the return of the portfolio (dividends included) would be reinvested (equally weighted) in the strategy the following year.